viamrobotics/docs/docs/components/input-controller/gamepad.md

 ## Troubleshooting

-- If you are not able to see a drop-down menu with the name of your controller appear in the **Control** tab, try specifying the `dev_file` attribute to match the exact path to your device.
+- If you are not able to see a dropdown menu with the name of your controller appear in the **Control** tab, try specifying the `dev_file` attribute to match the exact path to your device.
   You can also try setting `auto_reconnect` to `True`.

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).